General-Tao-Ventures/cartha-validator/docs/COMMANDS.md

 ```

 The validator will:
-- Check for new epochs every 5 minutes (or your configured interval)
+- Check for new weekly epochs every 5 minutes (or your configured interval)
-- Process epochs automatically when they become available
+- Process weekly epochs automatically when they become available (Friday 00:00 UTC)
+- Perform daily expiry checks during the week to filter expired pools
+- Cache computed weights for the entire week
-- Publish weights to the Bittensor network
+- Publish cached weights every Bittensor epoch (tempo blocks) throughout the week
+- Sync metagraph every 100 blocks to stay current
-- Log all operations to `validator_logs/`
+- Log all operations to `validator_logs/` with detailed JSON logs

 ### Systemd Service